linkdotnet/LinkDotNet.MessageHandling/Readme.md

 This will create a single IMessageBus-instance.
 Otherwise you can configure the messagebus yourself (to fit your needs).

+## DispatchesMessageBus
+A special implementaion is the ``` DispatchesMessageBus ``` which will automatically calls every registered Action on the UI-Thread.
+So even if you are receiving a message on a worker thread, you can update your UI-components.

 ## Advantages
 **So why using a messagebus?**
 The main advantage is you don't have to create dependencies where they are not useful.